Hall & Oates: 1981–1982: Private Eyes

-By the time "You Make My Dreams" was falling off the charts, Hall and Oates had already released their follow-up album Private Eyes.
+By the time "You Make My Dreams" was falling off the charts, Hall & Oates had already released their follow-up album Private Eyes.
 Having worked in the studio while Voices was at its peak in popularity, the two had already recorded most of their material and perfected a fusion of their doo-wop and soul roots with New Wave energy and hard rock grit.
-The result was a pop classic that is often considered one of the greatest albums of the 1980s, and was the first Hall and Oates album to reach the Top 10 on the Billboard 200 album chart, while four singles from Private Eyes all reached the Top 40.
+The result was a pop classic that is often considered one of the greatest albums of the 1980s, and was the first Hall & Oates album to reach the Top 10 on the Billboard 200 album chart, while four singles from Private Eyes all reached the Top 40.

 The title track and "I Can't Go for That (No Can Do)" were both Number 1 hits, separated only by the ten-week stay at Number 1 by "Physical" by Olivia Newton-John.
 "I Can't Go for That (No Can Do)" was one of the few songs ever recorded by a white act to reach Number One on both the R&B and the pop charts.
-"Did It in a Minute" reached Number 9 in the spring of 1982, and "Your Imagination" peaked at No. 33.
+"Did It in a Minute" reached Number 9 in the spring of 1982, and "Your Imagination" peaked at number 33.